 https://www.example.com:443.
 You don’t usually see the port number, but it is good to know that CORS cares about it.

 But what exactly does it do?
-I think a real life analogy example is the best way to introduce a new concept.
+I think a real-life analogy example is the best way to introduce a new concept.
 We can think of CORS like the bouncer in a club.
 The bouncer checks everyone’s ID to see if they are allowed entrance.
 You can think of that as a security for both the club and the authorised guests.
-The club being the resource sharer and the people wanting entrance as the resource requester.
-In both scenarios you can see that CORS is in the middle as the security and the IDs (the guest list) as the web server is saying who can or can’t fetch the resources (or beer).
+The club is the resource sharer and the people wanting entrance as the resource requesters.
+In both scenarios, you can see that CORS is in the middle as the security and the IDs (the guest list) as the web server is saying who can or can’t fetch the resources (or beer).

 Why is CORS so important?